ivanprytula/python-interview-prep/snake_path/pages/knowledge-base.md

   `with` statement and released automatically when execution leaves the with context.
 * Using `with` effectively can help you avoid resource leaks and make your code easier to read.

+#### Q:  What are descriptors?

+They provide the developer with the ability to add managed attributes to object.
+The methods needed to create a descriptor are __get__, __set__ and __delete__.
+If you define any of these methods, then you have created a descriptor.

+In general, a descriptor (it’s a mechanism) is an object attribute with “binding behavior”, one whose attribute access has been overridden by methods in the descriptor protocol.
+Those methods are __get__(), __set__(), and __delete__().
+If any of those methods are defined for an object, it is said to be a descriptor.

+The default behavior for attribute access is to get, set, or delete the attribute from an object’s dictionary.
+For instance, a.x has a lookup chain starting with a.__dict__['x'], then type(a).__dict__['x'], and continuing through the base classes of type(a) excluding metaclasses.
+If the looked-up value is an object defining one of the descriptor methods, then Python may override the default behavior and invoke the descriptor method instead.
+Where this occurs in the precedence chain depends on which descriptor methods were defined.

+Descriptors are a powerful, general purpose protocol.
+They are the mechanism behind properties, methods, static methods, class methods, and super().
+They are used throughout Python itself to implement the new style classes introduced in version 2.2.
+Descriptors simplify the underlying C-code and offer a flexible set of new tools for everyday Python programs.

 #### Q: What is `lambda` function in Python?

 An anonymous function is known as a lambda function.
 This function can have any number of parameters, but can have